3-d graph

 [laughter]

-π”˜π”±π”’: Wasn’t it amazing how Professor Chandra just put two fractions with huge unlike denominators into the Racket command line2 Professor Chandra has demonstrated at the Racket command line how rationals could be directly added, e.g.,
+π”˜π”±π”’: By the way, were you blown away when Professor Chandra just put two fractions with huge unlike denominators into the Racket command line4 Professor Chandra has demonstrated at the Racket command line how rationals could be directly added, e.g.,

 > (+ 1/32 1/943720)